 National Picnic Month + Watermelon Day

-August is National Picnic Month, and Watermelon day happens to be in August too!
+It’s almost August, which is National Picnic Month, and Watermelon day happens to be in August too!
 August 3rd is the day to whip out those blankets, slice up some fruit, and head outdoors.
 Having an adorable (and on-theme) picnic blanket is the cherry-on-top for the perfect picnic.

 This fabric stated out as a tablecloth that we turned into a cozy picnic blanket!
 If you’re reminded of the Harry Styles video, just know this was our idea first 😉 It was planned with friends and family in mind, all having a good time out in the summer sun.